bitnami/containers/bitnami/drupal/README.md

 Running the container in foreground will show some information about to access your application.
 If you started the container with the flag `-d` you can retrieve it by running `docker logs drupal`.

-In case you want to change the default user and password you would need to build the image by your own following [this steps](#get-this-image) and modifying the line `BITNAMI_APPLICATION_PASSWORD=bitnami` in the Dockerfile before starting the build.
+In case you want to change the default user and password for Drupal you would need to build the image by your own following [this steps](#get-this-image) and modifying the line `BITNAMI_APPLICATION_PASSWORD=bitnami` in the Dockerfile before starting the build.

 ## Application files (optional)